pemistahl/lingua-py/README.md

 ### 11.7 Detection of multiple languages in mixed-language texts

 In contrast to most other language detectors, *Lingua* is able to detect multiple languages in mixed-language texts.
-This feature can yield quite reasonable results but it is still in an experimental state and therefore the detection result is highly dependent on the input text.
+This feature can yield quite reasonable results, but it is still in an experimental state and therefore the detection result is highly dependent on the input text.
 It works best in high-accuracy mode with multiple long words for each language.
 The shorter the phrases and their words are, the less accurate are the results.
 Reducing the